Kykal/chemistry/README.md

 # References
 All this information was gathered thanks to:
 - National Center for Biotechnology Information (2021).
 PubChem Periodic Table of Elements.
-Retrieved August 16, 2021 from https://pubchem18.ncbi.nlm.nih.gov/periodic-table/.
+Retrieved September 25, 2021 from https://pubchem.ncbi.nlm.nih.gov/periodic-table/.